repseqio/protocols/MNCs extraction using SepMate™ (Stemcell) tubes.md

 6| Aspirate the top layer (diluted plasma).

-7| Pour off the interphase, which contains the enriched lymphocytes, into a new tube.
+7| Pour off the interphase, which contains the enriched mononuclear cells, into a new tube.

-**NOTE:** Some red blood cells (RBCs) may be present on the surface of the SepMate™ insert after centrifugation.
+**NOTE:** Some red blood cells may be present on the surface of the SepMate™ insert after centrifugation.
 This will not affect performance.

 8| Wash enriched lymphocytes with 50 ml Hanks medium.